-Maybe we could add an op amp kit for Welleman for input and output buffering.
-Now as it turns out, I built the Welleman kit, but left some capacitors out, since the kit is a two stage op-amp; and by leaving those capacitors out, or at least off the board, I can possibly use it for a separate audio input and audio output.
-Also seen are various components that might turn out to be useful, such a MIDI connectors, SPDID, Ethernet, and so on.
-There is even a barometric pressure sensor, altimeter module.
-Now what might that be useful for?
+Maybe we could add an op-amp kit for Welleman for input and output buffering.
+Now as it turns out, I built the Welleman kit, but left some capacitors out, since the kit is a two-stage op-amp; and by leaving those capacitors out, or at least off the board, I can possibly use it for separate audio input and audio output.
+Also seen are various components that might turn out to be useful, such a MIDI connector, SPDID, Ethernet, and so on.
+There is even a barometric pressure sensor, and altimeter module.
+Now, what might that be useful for?
 A home weather station?
 A digital flute or saxophone?
-But what if I don't play saxophone?
+But what if I don't play the saxophone?
 We're not quite there yet, in any case.
 But ah, the possibilities!

 Now we get a closer look.
 Will it work?

-As it turns out I could probably cram quite a few of the aforementioned parts into "the empty" store, even if space is a bit cramped, but the payoff might be well worth it.
-I'm not sure what the brand name is on this fun little camera gadget bag that i just happen to have around.
-Yet now we are in the realm of possibilities for such things as portable 4 channel oscilloscope, with Bluetooth interface, or simple audio and or NTSC video in out fun stuff.
-The Parallax P2 EVAL board has an interesting clam shell configurability, i.e., as a possible way getting more functionality in the available volume, without needing more horizontal board real estate.
-Of course there is Arduino, but can Arduino go to over 200 Mhz on its digital I/Os?
+As it turns out I could probably cram quite a few of the aforementioned parts into "the empty" store, even if the space is a bit cramped, but the payoff might be well worth it.
+I'm not sure what the brand name is on this fun little camera gadget bag that I just happen to have around.
+Yet now we are in the realm of possibilities for such things as portable 4-channel oscilloscope, with Bluetooth interface, or simple audio and or NTSC video in-out fun stuff.
+The Parallax P2 EVAL board has an interesting clam shell configurability, i.e., as a possible way to get more functionality in the available volume, without needing more horizontal board real estate.
+Of course, there is Arduino, but can Arduino go to over 200 Mhz on its digital I/Os?